Edit

 Install the Microsoft Python extension

-You will need to install any VS Code extensions for your Remote - WSL.
-Extensions already installed locally on VS Code will not automatically be available.
+You may need to install VS Code extensions for your WSL installation.
+Some extensions already installed locally on VS Code will not automatically be available.
 Learn more.

 1. Open the VS Code Extensions window by entering Ctrl+Shift+X (or use the menu to navigate to View > Extensions).